Plastic Free July: 7 Simple Swaps to Reduce Your Plastic Waste

 5. Shop at a Farmer's Market

 Have you ever been to a supermarket and felt disappointed that the majority of the fruit and vegetables are unnecessarily packaged in plastic bags?
-Well, shopping at a farmer’s market helps you cut down significantly on the amount of plastic packaging that a lot of fresh fruit and vegetables come in at the grocery store.
+Shopping at a farmer’s market helps you cut down significantly on the amount of plastic packaging that a lot of fresh fruit and vegetables come in at the grocery store.
+Keep your groceries fresher for longer with Food Huggers – helping to minimise food waste.

 6. Make Your Own Plastic-Free Snacks

-Take a look at this easy and delicious Homemade Granola Bar Recipe
+If you're looking for some inspiration, take a look at this easy and delicious Homemade Granola Bar Recipe for the perfect on-the-go breakfast snack.

 Leave a comment